 • Rocky Top Peach Farm - Peaches.

 4160 County Road 324, Maplesville, AL. Phone: 888-269-2415.
 Alternate phone: 334-366-4723.
-Open: mid-May through August 1 from 7 AM until 6 PM, Monday through Saturday.
-Directions – From Clanton, take Alabama Hwy 22 West out of Clanton, go about 10 miles and look for Chilton County Rd.
+Open: mid-May through August 1 from 7 AM until 6 pm, Monday through Saturday.
+Directions - From Clanton, take Alabama Hwy 22 West out of Clanton, go about 10 miles and look for Chilton County Rd.
 15 on the left.
-Turn left at County Road 15, then travel about 3½ miles to County Road 324 on the right.
-Take County Road 324 (a dirt road) ½ mile, the farm is on the left.
+Turn left at County Road 15, then travel about 31/2 miles to County Road 324 on the right.
+Take County Road 324 (a dirt road) 1/2 mile, the farm is on the left.

 3358 County Road 59, Verbena, AL 36091.
-Phone: 2053511480.
-Alternate Phone: 2053893080.
+Phone: 205-351-1480.
+Alternate Phone: 205-389-3080.
 Email: rcpenton80@gmail.com.
-Open: Monday to Saturday 7am to 1pm April 1 to May 31.
+Open: Monday to Saturday, 8 am to 2 pm, April 1 to May 31.
 Directions: From I-65 take exit 200 and head West 2.5 miles.
 The Strawberry Patch will be on the left.
 Payment: Cash, Check.
-You can pick your own strawberries for $8.00 a bucket or purchase a bucket already picked for $10.00.
-(ADDED: April 04, 2011)
+You can pick your own strawberries or purchase a bucket already picked.
+We have 141,000 strawberry plants where you can bring the whole family and pick delicious strawberries or you can purchase them pre-picked.
+We also have a playground for children with slides, swings, and a large sandbox.
+This is a family owned and operated strawberry u-pick.
+2019 prices: $9.00 a bucket u-pick and $10.00 a bucket if we pick.
+We take cash, check, or credit (with a $1 transaction fee).
+Click here for a link to our Facebook page.
+(UPDATED: October 19, 2020 JBS)

-• Weeks Blackberry Farm - Blackberries, elderberries
+• Utendahl Farm - Blueberries

 Coffee County